karmaniverous/get-dotenv/README.md

 #   cmd                       batch execute shell command, conflicts with --command option (default command)
 #   help [command]            display help for command
 ```

+Note that `batch` executes its commands in sequence, rather than in parallel!

+To understand why, imagine running `npm install` in a dozen repos from the same command line.
+The visual feedback would be impossible to follow, and if something broke you'd have a really hard time figuring out why.

+Instead, everything runs in sequence, and you get a clear record of exactly what heppened and where.
+Also worth noting that many complex processes are resource hogs: you would not _want_ to run a dozen Serverless deployments at once!

+Meanwhile, [this issue](https://github.com/karmaniverous/get-dotenv/issues/7) documents the parallel-processing option requirement.
+Feel free to submit a PR!

 ---